skobkin/magnetico/pkg/README.md

 ```

 See [lib/pq documentation](https://godoc.org/github.com/lib/pq#hdr-Connection_String_Parameters)
-for more detailed option list.
+for more detailed parameter list.

 Optional parameter `schema` was added to choose which schema will be used to store magnetico tables,
 sequences and indexes.